 Intensive training began in late August, affording Nagumo’s aircrews barely three months to perfect Japanese strategy in Pearl Harbor.
 Genda’s plan involved a triple blow: high-altitude level bombers, dive bombers, and torpedo planes.
 The Imperial Navy was well versed in all three, but the harbor presented a problem: the average depth was barely forty feet, and Japanese torpedoes needed twice as much to recover, rise to the desired depth, and run safely.

 Ordnance engineers found an inspired solution.
 Large wooden surfaces were fitted to the torpedoes’ standard fins, providing larger surface areas.
-Once in the water the wooden fins were released and the Type 91 torpedoes sped on their way.
+Once in the water, the wooden fins were released and the Type 91 torpedoes sped on their way.
 Last-minute tests confirmed the theory.

 On the morning of Sunday, December 7, 1941, the aircraft carrier was much like the proverbial musician who works twenty years to become an overnight sensation.
-When the Imperial Navy stunned the world with the attack on Pearl Harbor, Japan and the United States had two decades of experience operating carriers, perfecting equipment and techniques; thus it was no surprise that Japanese strategy was so advanced.
+When the Imperial Navy stunned the world with the attack on Pearl Harbor, Japan, and the United States had two decades of experience operating carriers, perfecting equipment and techniques; thus it was no surprise that the Japanese strategy was so advanced.
 Both navies had commissioned their first flattops in 1922, and they had experienced a parallel development.

 The six Japanese carriers bound for Hawaiian waters were arrayed in pairs: the giant sisters Akagi and Kaga in the First Carrier Division; Soryu and Hiryu in the Second; and newly commissioned Shokaku and Zuikaku in the Fifth.
-They embarked some 420 bombers, torpedo planes, and fighters, while battleships and cruisers operated catapultlaunched floatplanes.
+They embarked some 420 bombers, torpedo planes, and fighters, while battleships and cruisers operated catapult-launched floatplanes.
 The carriers were escorted by two battleships, three cruisers, nine destroyers, and nourished by seven tankers.
-The latter were more important than the fourteen escorts, as the striking force could not reach Hawaiian waters and return without replenishing at sea.
+The latter was more important than the fourteen escorts, as the striking force could not reach Hawaiian waters and return without replenishing at sea.